jmaister/excellentexport/README.md

 ### 3.5.0

-* Add fixValue and fixArray functions to configuration
+* Add fixValue and fixArray functions to configuration: these configuration functions can be used to manipulate the values of the cells.
 * Update npm dependencies to fix vulnerabilities

 ### 3.4.3